sunnylin13/funlab-libs/README.md

-# Funlab-Libs - A common library for FunLab framework
+# Funlab-Libs - The core libraries for funlab-flaskr

 ## Installation